Wooden figurine with letters.

 Once you understand the exam format and the requirements to achieve an A2 level in Dutch, nothing should stand in your way to get started and work towards your goal.
 Dutch Ready is happy to help, so here are some practical tips:

-- Practice speaking with native speakers and ask them for feedback on your pronunciation and vocabulary.
+• Practice speaking with native speakers and ask them for feedback on your pronunciation and vocabulary.
+You can also practice Dutch dialogues by using our Praatgraag A2 module, containing real-life conversations with fill-in options and accompanying vocabulary lists.

 How Dutch Ready can help you